Our History...Yesterday and Today!

 The frame church building stood as built with the exception of two additions made in 1897.
 The last service was held on Sunday, November 2, and it was torn down to make way for the new building on November 5, 1913.
 The foundation walls were completed November 26, with the walls and roof finished just a few hours before winter set in.
 The present brick church building was complete and dedicated a little over a year later, on December 13, 1914, during the pastorate of the Rev. Harry Walker.
 Church services were held in the Town Hall during construction.

 Earl H. Mead was the architect, and he also designed the 1915 high school building and the Harbor Springs Library building.
 The total cost of the new church was approximately $17,000, which included furnishings and was arranged as an auditorium with theatre seating.
 During renovations in 1959, the location of the altar was changed and the theatre seats were replaced with pews.
 The 1996 remodel included the addition of an elevator and new bathrooms with full handicap accessibility.
 The interior sanctuary's plaster was repaired and painted during the winter of 2019 and we are also restoring the stained-glass windows--one at a time.
-The large "rose" window overlooking Gardner St. (shown at the left) has recently been inspected (2023) and will require a complete removal to be restored and repaired.
+The large west-side transept window overlooking Gardner St. has recently been inspected (2023) and will require a complete removal to be restored and repaired.
+Donations are graciously accepted to restore this first of many windows!
+Scheduled date of repair is Spring 2025.

 The original church bell is mounted on two hand-hewn timbers in the present bell tower.
 The bell's inscription reads: "Harbor Springs M.E.
 Church - E. Marble; pastor 1882 - God With Us."
 The bell was forged in Baltimore, Maryland, by Henry McShane & Co. and has two different tones provided by the hand-pulled bell cords which still calls the congregation to Sunday worship.